peter88213/aeon2yw/docs/usage.md

 -   If an Aeon event title occurs more than once, the program aborts with an error message.
 -   If a yWriter scene title occurs more than once, the program aborts with an error message.
+-   Event date/time and event span are updated, if the start year is 100 or above.
+-	Updated event span is specified in days/hours/minutes as in yWriter.
 -   Events created from new "Normal" scenes are assigned to the *Narrative* arc.
 -   Events created from new "Notes" scenes are not assigned to any arc.
 -   A "Narrative" arc is created, if missing.